Skip to content

 Contrary to what some people might suggest, you can wander around a labyrinth without necessarily dirtying your hands. […]

-@MinorLits 19/03/2020 Fiction
+@MinorLits 19/03/2020 fiction

 Excerpt: Witches’ Sabbath by Maurice Sachs (translated by Richard Howard)